sindresorhus/taskkill/readme.md

 Type: `string`

-User specified by User or Domain\User.
+A user specified by `User` or `Domain\User`.

 The default is the permissions of the current logged on user on the computer issuing the command.

 ##### password